 Here are the top 10 states for each category:

 Source: Missouri Economic Research and Information Center

-Three of the highest inbound states were also on the lowest cost of living while only one of the outbound states was found on that list.
+Three of the highest inbound states were also on the lowest cost of living, while only one of the outbound states was found on that list.

 An equal number of inbound and outbound states were ranked among the highest cost of living states in the nation.

-This would seem to indicate that while cost of living may be an influencing factor, it is not the overriding one motivating people to migrate to or from specific locations.
+This would seem to indicate that while the cost of living may be an influencing factor, it is not the overriding one motivating people to migrate to or from specific locations.